jonaspleyer/cellular_raza-homepage/content/showcase/cell-sorting.md

 This results in a total time of $2000\text{min}=33.33\text{h}$.

+## Results

+### Initial State

+Cells are initially placed randomly inside the cuboid simulation domain.

 ![](/showcase/cell_sorting/0000000020.png)

-## Result & Movie
+### Movie

-After the simulation has finished, the cells have self-organized into connected regions of the same species.

 <video controls>
     <source src="/showcase/cell_sorting/movie.mp4" type="video/mp4">
 </video>

+### Final State

+After the simulation has finished, the cells have self-organized into connected regions of the same species.

 ![](/showcase/cell_sorting/0000010000.png)